If you know the enemy and know yourself, you need not fear the result of a hundred battles – Sun Tzu, 512 BC

 Finally, based on the analysis above, determine why you’ll win this deal.
 Consider the customer’s business needs and your unique strengths, develop “win themes” that you’ll repeatedly use to differentiate your solution.

-By knowing the competitor, and planning for battle and responding accordingly, you can dramatically increase your confidence and competitive edge—and improve your chances of winning the deal.
+By knowing the competitor, and planning for battle and responding accordingly, you can dramatically increase your confidence and competitive edge—and improve your chances of winning the deal in B2B.

 About Ray Makela